 Forecasting and input sheets

 We will arrive at our budget information through a progression of steps and calculations.
-We should endeavour to make the process as straightforward and user-friendly as possible, carefully thought out ‘working papers’ can assist in this respect.
+We should endeavour to make the process of sewer line installation in California as straightforward and user-friendly as possible here at OneStop Plumbers of Corona, carefully thought out ‘working papers’ can assist in this respect.
 Working papers can consist of graphs – for example, sales trend lines – or a series of calculations with underlying assumptions.